edwineduuh/airbnb-clone-project/README.md

 ## Search and Filtering
 - Guests can search for properties based on location, price range, property type, and other filters.
 This helps users quickly find properties that match their preferences.
 ## Admin Panel
-An admin interface is provided for staff members to manage users, properties, bookings, and payments efficiently.
+- An admin interface is provided for staff members to manage users, properties, bookings, and payments efficiently.
 This ensures smooth operation and maintenance of the platform.

+### API Security
+## Authentication
+- Authentication ensures that only registered users can access the system.
+It protects the platform by verifying the identity of users before allowing access to user-specific features like bookings and profile management.
+## Authorization
+- Authorization controls what authenticated users are allowed to do.
+For example, only hosts can manage properties, and only guests can make bookings.
+This prevents unauthorized actions and protects sensitive operations.
+## Rate Limiting
+- Rate limiting restricts how many requests a user can make in a given time.
+It helps prevent abuse, spam, and protects the server from being overwhelmed by too many requests.
+## Data Encryption
+- Data transmitted between the client and server will be encrypted.
+This ensures that sensitive information like passwords and payment details are protected from attackers.